uguraskar/High-Frequency-Trading/index.md

 cat(paste(c('Our Money:',formatC(money, format="f", big.mark=",", digits=2), '\nOur stock count:', stock_count,' with the average stock price: ', round(mean(getTradeDirection_fib_df$midpoint),2), '\nWe made ',round(money-100000+(mean(getTradeDirection_fib_df$midpoint)*stock_count),2),' profit')))
 ```

+Our Money: 76,172.89
+Our stock count: 2055  with the average stock price:  11.6
+We made  8.7  profit

 Albeit our profit is small it is based on statistics and investing methodologies and we can consider that our model is successful.